UK Conservatives lose 2 elections in blow to Boris Johnson

 Labour leader Keir Starmer said it showed the party “is back on the side of working people, winning seats where we lost before, and ready for government.”

-Pollsters had said the Tiverton and Honiton race was tight, but the Liberal Democrats overturned a 24,000-vote Conservative majority to win a majority of more than 6,000 votes.
+Pollsters had said the Tiverton and Honiton race was tight, but the Liberal Democrats overturned a 24,000-vote Conservative majority to win by more than 6,000 votes.
 The election was called when the district’s Conservative lawmaker resigned after being caught looking at pornography in the House of Commons chamber.

-Even with the defeats, Johnson holds a large majority in Parliament.
-But his already shaky authority among his own lawmakers has further weakened.
+Even with the defeats, which erode his already shaky authority among his own lawmakers, Johnson his party holds a large majority in Parliament.
+But Conservatives are increasingly concerned that the qualities that led them to make Johnson their leader — including a populist ability to bend the rules and get away with it — may now be a liability.

-Ethics allegations have buffeted the prime minister for months, culminating in a scandal over parties held in government buildings during Britain’s coronavirus lockdowns.
+Ethics allegations have buffeted the prime minister for months, culminating in a scandal over parties held in government buildings while millions of others were banned from meeting friends and family during coronavirus lockdowns.

 Johnson was one of 83 people fined by police for attending the parties, making him the first prime minister found to have broken the law while in office.
 A civil servant’s report on the “partygate” scandal said Johnson must bear responsibility for “failures of leadership and judgment” that created a culture of rule-breaking in government.